 Northbridge is home to the Perth Cultural Centre which houses the Western Australian Museum - Perth (currently closed due to major redevelopments), Art Gallery of Western Australia, the Perth Institute of Contemporary Art, the Blue Room Theatre, the State Theatre of Western Australia and The Nostalgia Box - Australia's first interactive video game console museum!

 Be sure to catch a performance of the West Australian Symphony Orchestra - the state's largest performing arts company and West Australian Opera - WA's only full-time, professional opera company.
 Theatres too are plentiful from grand stages like the 103-year-old His Majesty's Theatre and Perth Concert Hall to intimate, out-of-the-way stages offering alternative and avant-garde shows.
-Or check out what's on at the Perth Arena - Western Australia's landmark home of live entertainment, music and sports attracting some of the world's top touring artists.
+Or check out what's on at the RAC Arena - Western Australia's landmark home of live entertainment, music and sports attracting some of the world's top touring artists.